 With the innumerable challenges that all IT leaders face today, e.g. fast pace of change, the complexity of systems and processes, budget limitations, and cybersecurity issues, developing a few specific personal skills could better serve productivity.

 Being able to converse effectively with the team, as well as convey your actions to partners/clients is a rule number one that will help you become a better IT leader.
 You should be able to observe all the inner workings and identify the strong and weak points.
 Improving areas of weakness is key to adding value to a team and growing professionally.
+One of the helpful tools that can help you improve the communication in your team is the adaptation of a BizDevOps approach, which is based on breaking the communication walls between business, development, and operation lines.

 Team spirit, mutual trust, an environment where it is safe to fail – building and fostering these things are signs of good technology leader.
 A leader should bring out the best in people, bolster morale, and establish trust between the IT department and senior management.